jmcuneo/a3-persistence/README.md

 ## Dov Ushman https://a3-dovushman-a0bb9427d812.herokuapp.com/
 ## Class Directory

+For this project, I continued working on my class directory.
+When a user enters a person's first and last name (the middle name is optional), the table on the side is populated with their information, including the provided information, their initials, and an associated ID number.
+Below the name textboxes, I have a textbox where a user can enter a line ID, which will delete the corresponding line in the table and in the server.
+There is also a modify button and if a user clicks it then a pop up appears where they can select a table entry and then adjust the information on a person in the table.

+The main page on this project also reaches above a 90 all sections of the lighthouse test!

 ## Technical Achievements
 - **Tech Achievement 1**: For my technical achievements, I used heroku to host my website.